 Create a storage system for what’s left, and commit to not going over that container to prevent excess clutter from building up.

-8 – Holiday décor and ornaments
+8 – Declutter holiday décor and ornaments

 Holiday décor and ornaments are often used year over year, which is great.
 However, we all have those few pieces we don’t like but feel obligated to hold on to.